Overview

 Vestibular Rehabilitation is an effective, evidence-based exercise program geared towards your individual goals.

 We provide one-on-one patient care at every appointment to answer all your questions and provide a variety of home exercises based upon the underlying condition, medical history, age, strength and mobility.
 Home exercises may include gaze stabilization exercises, balance exercises, habituation exercises to reduce dizziness with head motion, conditioning and gait training.
+We will establish a comprehensive rehabilitative plan to decrease your symptoms and help you return to your daily activities safely.

 Call us today to schedule your appointment!